 After a long, indeed a very long waiting time (the former album Stiff Upper Lip released in 2000) our Heavy Metal wielding band AC/DC finally presented Black Ice.
 In 2008, no kidding, almost a decade later than the former record.
-Of course, with their track record, there is no urgency anymore, but I would nevertheless have hoped that something more would come out of them earlier.
+Of course, with their track record, there is no urgency anymore.
+But I nevertheless hoped that something more would come out of them earlier.
 I am after all a big fan of them.

-It also appears that the producers intended to inject the old, Bon Scott era style of music into the new album.
+It also appears that the producers intended to inject the old, Bon Scott era style of music into Black Ice.
 And – in truth – they only partly succeeded, which is by the way and really (really, really) a (very) good thing.
 Because the outcome is something really rock solid.
-And much more mature than the stuff they produced in between Back in Black and this one here – and before.
+And much more mature than the stuff they produced in between Back in Black and this one here.
 Also, remarkably, this album contains almost no fillers, whereas in former records you always had to deal (or suffer) with those.

-But no worries: All in all, they remain very much true to themselves and their style; no exuberant electronics, no symphonic interludes and keyboards to the devil.
+And no worries: All in all, they remain very much true to themselves and their style.
+No exuberant electronics, no symphonic interludes and keyboards to the devil.
 Just hard guitar sound led by Angus Young, background drumming made by Phil Rudd in the old, repetitive style and the bass man – Cliff Williams – who almost falls asleep at his trade.
 Of course always with the trademark yapping of Brian Johnson at his best.
 Screeching away until our ears hurt.
 And this will give you the unique sound of AC/DC, which they hopefully will never lose.

 And the success of Black Ice speaks by itself: Debuting at # 1 in the charts in 29 (twenty-nine – exactly!!) countries is something that was never there before and a record that other bands first need to beat.
 The record won a large number of awards and sold furiously all across the globe.
 Begone all you change addicts, wanting to have a different style every 2 years, lest a band grows stale.
 The Proof of the Pudding is in the Eating, as we say.
 This band has consistently delivered a style thought dead like some 20 years ago.
 Ha!